Using an IP Address in an SSL Certificate

 Can I add an IP Address as a SAN mixed with other IP Addresses or FQDNs?

 Yes!
 You can add a SAN for an IP Address to any non-EV Multi-domain Certificate.
 The SANs must meet the same requirements and restrictions mentioned above.
+See more FAQs about using an IP address in SSL certificates.

 If you absolutely cannot prove you control the IP

 If you cannot prove your organization has been assigned the IP by placing a .txt file on your web server, there is a workaround, but it's not recommended as a first choice.
 The vetting team can attempt to call the Point of Contact (POC) listed on the WHOIS for your IP address to confirm you have permission to use the IP.
-Please understand that while the vetting team can attempt to place a call to the POC, there's no guarantee the POC will call them back.
+Please understand that while the vetting team can attempt to place a call to the POC, there's no guarantee the POC take the call or call them back.

 • ARIN - American Registry for Internet Numbers